 WordPress Vs Proprietary CMS Platforms

-WordPress is free to download, modify and use, and hundreds of volunteers and expert developers work on improving the software.
+WordPress is 100% free to download, use and modify, and hundreds of volunteers and expert developers work on improving the software.
 Can a proprietary technology company afford to employ as many developers and programmers and still deliver users a completely free software that they can download, use and modify as they wish?

-Whilst on the topic of Open Source content management systems, there is valid research to support the fact that the WordPress CMS is actually safer than other Open Source CMS platforms such as Drupal and Joomla.
+Whilst on the topic of Open Source content management systems, there is valid research to support the fact that the WordPress CMS is safer than other leading Open Source CMS platforms like Drupal and Joomla.

-For example, the chart below shows the number of security vulnerabilities discovered in popular CMS platforms …
+For example, here is one study showing the number of security vulnerabilities discovered in popular CMS platforms …

-Other studies also indicate that, because WordPress is easy to use and to keep up-to-date, when sites using different CMS platforms were tested for security exploits, sites built with WordPress had a significant degree of less exposure to risk …
+Other research shows that, because WordPress is easy to use and keep up-to-date, when sites using different CMS platforms were tested for security vulnerabilities, sites run on WordPress had fewer exposure to risk …

-When WordPress sites get attacked en masse, users shouldn’t be quick to blame WordPress.
+Whenever WordPress sites get subjected to brute-force attacks, users shouldn’t be quick to blame the WordPress CMS platform.

-According to a report called “Compromised Websites: An Owner’s Perspective,” published by security vendor Commtouch and StopBadware, a nonprofit organization that helps webmasters identify, remediate and prevent website compromises, most website owners are not fully aware of the threats their websites are exposed to, how to secure a website, or how to deal with compromised web security.
+According to security organizations Commtouch and StopBadware in a published report entitled “Compromised Websites: An Owner’s Perspective“, many webmasters have no idea about the threats their websites are exposed to, how to properly secure a website, or how to deal with compromised web security.

-In fact, over 60% of webmasters surveyed in this report didn’t even know how their sites had been compromised after an attack …
+In fact, over 60% of webmasters surveyed in this report didn’t even know how their sites had been compromised by hackers after an attack …

 (Most webmasters don’t know how their sites get hacked.
 Source: StopBadware.org)

-Of more immediate concern is the fact that most security problems seem to be related to website owners running sites with an outdated version of WordPress …
+Of immediate concern for WordPress users, is the fact that most security problems seem to be related to site owners running WordPress on outdated versions of the software …

-(Many WordPress sites use outdated versions.
-Source: Sucuri.net)
+(Many WordPress sites are running on outdated versions.
+Image: Sucuri.net)

-When WordPress security issues were examined in more detail, it was found that only between 20% – 35% percent of vulnerabilities discovered in third-party code are actually found in the WordPress CMS core, while 70% – 75% percent of all security issues are found in plug-ins and extensions created by third-party developers …
+When WordPress security issues were examined in more detail, it was found that only a small percentage of vulnerabilities discovered in 3rd-party code are found in the WordPress CMS core, while most security issues are found in plug-ins and extensions …

-Like all robust software platforms, WordPress is regularly updated to address new security vulnerabilities that can arise.
+Like many modern web applications, WordPress is updated regularly in order to address new security vulnerabilities that could arise.
 Improving software security is an ongoing concern, and to that end, you should always keep up to date with the latest version of WordPress.

-WordPress … Good Enough For Banks To Use!
+WordPress … Secure Enough For Banks To Use!

-The amount of misinformation online about WordPress security has even caused the co-founder of WordPress, Matt Mullenweg, to chime into the online discussion.
+The amount of misinformation online about WordPress security has even caused the co-founder of WordPress, Matt Mullenweg, to chime in and reply to posts online.

-In a post entitled “A Bank Website on WordPress” published on April 15, 2015, Matt wrote the following about WordPress security …
+In a blog post entitled “A Bank Website on WordPress” posted on April 15, 2015, Matt wrote the following about WordPress security …